* Images shown are of mature plants

 Thrives on Neglect and Drought

-Also known as the Blue Sapphire Cypress, this hardy tree stands up to the extreme weather conditions that damage and even kill most evergreens.
+This hardy tree stands up to the extreme weather conditions that damage and even kill most evergreens.
 These trees are also referred to as the Arizona Cypress in arid, Southwestern regions.
-Basically, the Drought Tolerant Evergreen is an extremely versatile tree that can be planted anywhere within its growing zones.
+Basically, the Drought-Tolerant Evergreen is an extremely versatile tree that can be planted anywhere within its growing zones.

 Why Fast-Growing-Trees.com is Better

-In addition to its strength, its unique blue-green foliage lends gorgeous good looks that belie its resilient, tough growth.
+In addition to its strength, its unique blue-green foliage lends gorgeous good looks.
 And it requires no upkeep to preserve its great shape, making it fantastic for use as a hedge, privacy screen, or property divider.

 Planting & Care